ja9-look/ecosphere/README.md

 ### Work-in-Progress Features

+#### NFT Minting Flow

+- Current Implementation: NFTs must be created through the Circle Developer Console.
+The application supports browsing these pre-minted NFTs.
+- Future Enhancement: Direct in-app minting of NFTs is planned, which will allow admins to create new carbon credits directly through the user interface without requiring the Circle Developer Console.

 #### NFT Approval & Purchase Flow

 The NFT approval and purchase flow is currently a work-in-progress.
 While the code structure and API endpoints have been created, there may be issues with: